thakyZ/pterodactyl_eggs/example/README.md

 ## [Documentation](https://github.com/parkervcp/eggs/blob/master/README.md)

-A link to relevent documentation for the server.
+A link to relevant documentation for the server.

 The description of the server usually provided by the game/server maker.
 <!--Example: Parkers Pterodactyl Eggs Repo.
 Server eggs for the Pterodactyl management panel-->